Skip to main content

 INTERNATIONAL AFRICAN ARTS, CRAFTS & CULTURE FAIR (IAACCF)

-Are you an entrepreneur with African descent?
-Whether you are into arts, crafts, a cultural practitioner or have an African-inspired innovative products, this is your time to shine, register as an EXHIBITOR/VENDOR and come show the world what you've got.
+Are you a Black Creative who is an artist, craftsman or a cultural practitioner or have an African-inspired innovative products, this is your time to shine, register as an EXHIBITOR/VENDOR and come show the world what you've got at IAACCF in Africa, 24th, 25th, 26th July 2026.

-Do you love to see African-inspired products and new innovations from black entrepreneurs?
-Register as a VISITOR/ATTENDEE
+Do you love to see African-inspired fashion, arts, crafts, cultural performers and other innovative products, register as a VISITOR/ATTENDEE

 Exhibitors must register properly according to their business names.
 Two people per a business.